on orders of $85 or more

 - Ellen Rourke, who arrived in Canada in 1823

-- Timothy Rourke, who arrived in Nova Scotia in 1833
+- Patrick Rourke, who arrived in Canada in 1823

-- Patrick Rourke, aged 38, a weaver, arrived in Saint John, NB aboard the ship "Sea Horse" in 1833
+- Patrick Rourke, aged 38, a weaver, arrived in Saint John, New Brunswick aboard the ship "Sea Horse" in 1833

-- Christopher Rourke, aged 5, arrived in Saint John, NB aboard the ship "Sea Horse" in 1833
+- Christopher Rourke, aged 5, arrived in Saint John, New Brunswick aboard the ship "Sea Horse" in 1833

 Rourke Settlers in Australia in the 19th Century